Unexpected Job Loss? 7 Mistakes to Avoid

 This process will help establish financial priorities and identify opportunities for reducing expenses.
 Some job changes—like working from home—may provide immediate opportunities for reductions in commuting and professional clothing expenses.

-7. Draining Your Emergency Savings
+7. Avoid Draining Your Emergency Fund

 Isn’t this the point of an emergency account?
 Yes.
 Keeping an emergency savings plan intact for unplanned expenses is valuable.
 But think twice before obtaining additional credit lines during a transitional period.
 It's crucial to manage your rainy day fund carefully.